 A couple of political events in Calgary and Alberta opened some curtains in the mist of some lost memories this week.
 That can be beneficial because it makes me think of how we got to where we are today, certain events on the development of Calgary and some of the irony generated by our past.
 The first was the issue over Calgary’s planned transit expansion, the Green Line and the second is the Alberta governments new labour law, Bill 9.
 Both of them stirred up childhood memories.

 We are experiencing some elements in our current societal discourse regarding diversity and reacting like it’s something new.
 ALERT, it isn’t.
-My fathers legacy burrowed deep in the world of the Mennonite faith.
+My fathers legacy is buried deep in the world of the Mennonite faith.
 His ancestors had migrated to Canada in the late 18th century to avoid the religious persecution Mennonites were experiencing in many European countries of that time.
 With him came a diversity of faith.
 Large sectors of Mennonites settled to farm in what would eventually become Manitoba following Confederation.

 Mennonites are pacifists and live almost communally.
 They are tight knit and dedicated to self sustainability.
 They were into environmental protection before anyone even knew what environmental threats were.
 This was reflected in their farming techniques, rotating crops, field left seasonally fallow and planting crops to meet the needs of the soil.
 This wasn’t a conscience plan, it was just common sense farming.